erithmetic/weimar-project/collections/_ddg03/09-from-the-memory-of-a-trans.md

 ---
 layout: narrative
-title: "From the memory of a transvestite"
+title: "From the Memory of a Transvestite"
 author: Friedel Werner
 ---